Sea-BirdScientific/seabirdscientific/README.md

 This is the repository for the Sea-Bird Scientific Community Toolkit.
 It is a collection of:
 - Python code to assist in user developed processing of data collected using Sea-Bird instruments
 - Example Sea-Bird instrument data
-- Jupyter notebooks that document the processing options that can be applied to data collected using Sea-Bird instruments
+- A jupyter notebook that documents the current toolkit processing options that can be applied to data collected using Sea-Bird SeaCAT and MicroCAT CTDs.

 ## Installation
 The seabirdscientific package is designed to run on Python 3.9 or greater.
 To install it run the following command: